msckat11/46220-property-analysis/src/lambda/readme.txt

 A "SELECT *" clause is used to pull all of the data from the Redshift server.
-To view this JSON data directly, go to the following URL:
+To view this JSON data directly, go to the following URL: https://fzykzc9iqf.execute-api.us-east-2.amazonaws.com/Test01

-https://fzykzc9iqf.execute-api.us-east-2.amazonaws.com/Test01
+The lambda function requires the psycopg2 module.
+This module allows a remote connection to be made to a database using its name, host, port, authorized username, and password.